Double Vision

 It was 3 am and pouring with rain when he made his escape.
 He feigned an air of confidence walking out through the service entry, avoiding eye contact with a group of guys smoking ciggies under the EXIT sign.
 No one looked over.
 He walked purposefully into the outside air, then broke into a run.

 The rain was hammering down.
-Wide puddles on the street reflected headlights passing by, giving Will a dizzying sense of vertigo.
+Wide puddles on the street reflected headlights zooming by, giving Lim a dizzying sense of vertigo.
 A taxi honked him out of the way yelling obscurities into the distance.
 The world was spinning.
 When the bus pulled up, he pushed two drunk girls aside to get onboard first, choosing a seat right down at the back.
-Out the window he saw a young couple kissing under the narrow roof of the bus shelter.
-Will felt an aching tug at his heart that often happened when lovers were nearby.
-As the bus drove off, they broke apart and Will twisted his body around in a crazed spasm of flailing limbs to get a better view of them.
-It was him, The Double and the waitress from cafe Due Fratelli
+Out of the window he saw a young couple kissing under the narrow roof of the bus shelter.
+He felt an aching tug at his heart that often happened when lovers were nearby.
+As the bus drove off, they broke apart and Lim twisted his body around in a crazed spasm of flailing limbs to get a better view of them.
+It was him, The Double and the waitress with the round face from Due Fratelli

-The drunk girls we’re giggling at him, but he didn’t notice.
+The drunk girls we’re laughing at him.
+He didn’t notice.

-The bus picked up speed heading south on Route 16.
+The bus picked up speed heading south on the freeway.

 It was him though…The crooked nose, the black hair, it was all right fucking there!